-- No violations were discovered with respect to the particular items observed during the inspection. - Violations were discovered but corrected during the inspection. Ē - Violations were discovered and require a submittal from you and/or follow-up inspection by IDEM. ☐ Violations were discovered and may subject you to an appropriate enforcement response. - Additional information/review is required to evaluate overall compliance. - Other / Comments (attachment may be included).
+- No violations were discovered with respect to the particular items observed during the inspection. - Violations were discovered but corrected during the inspection. П - Violations were discovered and require a submittal from you and/or follow-up inspection by IDEM. - Violations were discovered and may subject you to an appropriate enforcement response, Additional information/review is required to evaluate overall compliance. - Additional information/review is required to evaluate Other / Comments (attachment may be included)\